MettaSurendhar/node-express-backend-template-for-intermediate/README.md

   npm install
   ```

 3. Set Up Environment Variables: Create a `.env` file in the root directory and configure your environment variables as needed.
-Refer to the example.env file for guidance.

 ### Running the Application